tony-aw/tinycodet/README.md

 ## Locate $i^\textrm{th}$ pattern for stringi

-Suppose one wants to transform the first vowels in the strings of a character vector `x` such that all upper case vowels become lower case, and vice-versa.
-One can do that completely in `stringi` + base R as
+Suppose one wants to transform the **first** vowels in the strings of a character vector `str`, such that all upper case vowels become lower case, and vice-versa.
+One can do that completely in `stringi` + base R as follows:
-follows:

 ``` r